-8.2.2.4 Eligibility
+7.2.2.4 Eligibility

 To be eligible for the allowance, an employee must be employed by Council on the date the allowance is paid.
-Employees whose employment is terminated during the calendar year are not entitled to a pro-rata payment.
+Employees who's employment is terminated the calendar year are not entitled to a pro-rata payment.